The average hourly pay for a Dance Teacher is $23.89.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Dance teachers are responsible for teaching the art of dance to students.
 Their tasks include carefully observing students, planning routines and activities, providing instruction, and offering advice as needed.
 Dance teachers must be in excellent physical shape, have a passion for dancing, have excellent flexibility, and be able to teach people in the age category in which they provide instruction.
 Dance teachers may work indoors and/or outdoors depending on their company, and they may work in …Read more

 Dance Teacher Tasks

-Supervise and direct assistant dance teachers.
+- Supervise and direct assistant dance teachers.

-Instruct students of all ages, all abilities, and various styles.
+- Instruct students of all ages, all abilities, and various styles.